HankB/ESP_Configurator_Client/README.md

 ## Status

 * 2025-03-20 Code started (compiles) but not loaded on the ESP.
+And now does not compile. :-/

 ## 2025-03-20 examples